sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-11-21-adding-raspberrypi-steps.md

 - **Impact on the project:** Centralizing step rendering and logo cards reduces duplication and makes future changes (styling, copy, or behavior) straightforward.
 - **Community value:** Clearer instructions improve onboarding for contributors and users, aligning with Sugar Labs's goal of making learning tools easy to use and maintain.

 By sharing my experience, I hope to inspire others to contribute to Sugar Labs and make a positive impact on the community.
 I started by defining semantic tokens, honoring system preferences, and prioritizing accessibility.
-Through this process, I was able to deliver a guide to install suger on raspberrypi using different os.
-This guide help people to install suger on machines.
+Through this process, I was able to deliver a guide to install Sugar on Raspberry Pi using different OSes.
+This guide helps people to install Sugar on machines.

 ## Try it out